UT-Austin-FIS/stache/README.md

     * credentials for anything outside workday ISUs and Oracle
     * Connection strings for Oracle
     * ?

+### How to Call ###

+* There are multiple ways to get data out of stache depending on your needs:

+    * ISU.get_credentials is used for returning the username, password for a Workday ISU.
+There is no logic to deal with different tenants.

+    * oracle.get_credentials is used for returning an oracle user and password for a passed in environment (DEV, QUAL, or PROD)

+    * all_fields.get_stache_entry can be used to return a list of all fields in a stache entry, without any kind of parsing.
+This is useful for new or unique stache entries.

 ### Contribution guidelines ###